-These Calzone Pinwheels are filled with pepperoni, mushrooms, onion, and green bell pepper.
+Calzone Pinwheels are an appetizer filled with pepperoni, mushrooms, onion, and green bell pepper.
 Guess we should call these Supreme Calzone Pinwheels!

 These should probably be called Supreme Calzone Pinwheels because you have pepperoni, onion, green bell pepper, and mushrooms.
 Truth be told I’m always missing at least one of these ingredients and have left one out a time or too and it still tastes good.

 I’ve done this two ways: once just rolling the dough as a whole.
 It’s doable but a bit tricky.
 Rolling the dough up into four separate portions helps keep the filling even and allows for easier cutting.

 I’ve totally made these ahead of time.
 Freeze them and reheat in the oven whenever you need a snack.

 My son is my hand model here dipping them in pizza sauce.
 Marinara works great here too!